Common Build Problems

 If a build hasn’t been triggered for your commit, these are the possible build request messages:

-- “Could not authorize build request”, usually means that the account’s subscription expired or that it ran out of trial builds.
+- “Could not authorize build request”, usually means that the account’s subscription expired or that it ran out of build credits.

 - “Build skipped via commit message”, this commit contains the skip command.